SanazME/Java-Learning/README.md

     }

     return values;

   }
 }
 ```
+- To print contents of an array (since it's an object): `Arrays.toString(arr)`
 - To make sure the returned type is `double` and not `int`, type casting: `(double) sum / (double) arr.length`
 - To make a copy of an array instead of a `for` loop: `int[] sortedArr = Arrays.copyOf(arr, arr.length);`
 - For **boolean** array elements are initialized to **False**.
 - For **string or other objects** that would be **null**.

+## Reference Types vs Value Types
+- Primitives like `int`, `double` and `boolean` have Value types.
+When we create a variable with a primitive value and then create another variable with a copy of the first variable.
+The value is copied to memory and they work independently.

+- Any object (anything created using `new`) has Reference type.
+Like Arrays, objects, strings...
+The reference holds a reference/address to the object in memory (but not hold the object itself).
+So if we copy the variable and try to change its value, it will affect all other variables referring to the same object.